ztrhgf/Powershell_CICD_repository/README.md

 - after successful commit, content is automatically:
   - pushed to GIT repository
     - by post-commit GIT hook (post-commit.ps1)
-  - pulled to local server, processed and distributed to DFS share
+  - pulled to local server, processed and (clients part) distributed to shared folder
     - by repo_sync.ps1 which is regularly run every 15 minutes by scheduled task
-  - from DFS share the content is being downloaded by clients in your Active Directory
+  - from shared folder the content is being downloaded by clients in your Active Directory
     - by PS_env_set_up.ps1 which is regularly run on client every 30 minutes by automatically created scheduled task (created via GPO PS_env_set_up)